msftsean/handling-oversized-json/docs/reference/DELIVERABLES.md

 Everything is ready to send to your customer:

-- ✅ Code is fully generic (no Motorola references)
+- ✅ Code is fully generic (no company-specific references)
 - ✅ Well-documented with examples
 - ✅ Production-ready implementation
 - ✅ Model drift guide included